in

 Military colleges are free for residents because students are trained to serve the country.

-How long do you stay in military school?
+How long have you been in military school?

 The maximum obligation to attend military school is 36 months.
 TRS requirements for special training or professional development programs may differ from those prescribed for military school attendance.